How Does Lemon Water Help in Weight Loss

 Does lemon water have calories?

-A medium-sized lemon that is close to 5-7 cm in diameter contains 17 calories.
+A medium-sized lemon close to 5-7 cm in diameter contains 17 calories.
 However, people do not consume lemon as a whole but use it for juice.
 Lemon juice is low in calories as it has neither pulp nor fibre.
 So, 30 ml of juice contains approximately 4 calories.

 Lemon juice in itself is very low in calories.
 However, when you add sweeteners or syrups to it, the overall calorie content increases significantly.